 Mr. Mamuka Makhatadze, the Director of Children’s Hospice showed hospice premises including library, multi-sensor room and other facilities to the guests and provided information about hospice care services.
 The daughter of President of Italy spoke with the parents of the beneficiaries as well as hospice personnel and remarked the importance of hospice care for children and their families.

 The facility is very nice and support you provide is essential for children and their families.
 It is also very important that you enable every member of the society to contribute and be part of the good deed – noted Ms. Matarella.
 Same-day the First Lady hosted a friendly lunch for Claudia Matrela.

-The company Mayday helps us turn birthdays of our beneficiaries into real miricles.
-From today onwards, each patient will have a colorful birthday with all the necessary party decorations arranged by the company Mayday.
+The company Myday helps us turn birthdays of our beneficiaries into real miracles.
+From today onwards, each patient will have a colorful birthdays with all the necessary party decorations arranged by the company Myday.

 Since 1992, Germany has provided financial support of more then 820 million Euros to Georgia and is the second largest donor after the Untied States in the field of development cooperation.

 Embassy of the Federal Republic of Germany in Georgia has funded numerous projects in different fields.
 Funding received from the Embassy enables administration of Children’s Hospice - Firefly World to buy an adapted minivan and offer transportation service to beneficiaries of the day-care unit.

 Day care is an important way to expand the range of services available to hospice patients.
 Day care beneficiaries spend all day at the day care unit and adapted minivan will be of a great help, especially for transportation of children using wheelchairs.